MLB roundup: Yankees rally to beat A's in extras

 Hess was the 26th man on the Orioles’ roster (which is allowed for doubleheaders), and after starting poorly, rebounded strongly.
 The right-hander gave up three runs on four hits in the first inning and then retired 18 of the final 20 batters he faced.
 Overall, Hess (1-0) allowed three runs on six hits in six innings.
 He struck out three without a walk and threw just 78 pitches.

-Tampa Bay has dropped five in a row.
+Tampa Baydropped its fifth in a row.
 Rays starter Chris Archer (2-3) gave up all six runs Baltimore scored in seven innings.
 He allowed seven hits and couldn’t hold the early 3-0 lead.

 Rays 10, Orioles 3 (Game 2)